Drew-Kimberly/services-api/README.md

 $ yarn test:integration
 ```

-***The integration tests are not idempotent/robust and dependent on the app running locally on port 3100 and a freshly seeded DB.***
+***The integration tests are dependent on the app running locally on port 3100 in a separate process.
+The tests will truncate all DB data and seed the DB with fresh data prior to running.***

 ## Design Considerations